 With many options available for investing, gold remains a popular choice.
 Let’s explore how to buy gold bars by looking at some of the top companies.

-American Precious Metals Exchange or APMEX is among the largest bullion dealers in the U.S. Founded in 2000.
+American Precious Metals Exchange or APMEX is among the best gold dealers in the U.S. Founded in 2000.
 The company sells gold bars produced by respected refineries and mints such as Credit Suisse Mint, Scottsdale Mint, Sunshine Mint, and Valcambi Mint.

 The company claims to offer more than 10,000 products.
 In addition to bullion, the company sells gold, silver, copper, platinum, and palladium products such as gold coins, silver coins, jewelry, and old banknotes.